 Available on every Honeycomb tier, including free.
 Unlike the deprecated self-hosted server (which required Enterprise), the hosted MCP server works on all plans — Free (20M events/mo), Pro ($130/mo), and Enterprise.
 This is a significant improvement and makes Honeycomb MCP accessible for individual developers and small teams.
 The MCP integration itself costs nothing extra.

-BubbleUp is a genuine differentiator.
+BubbleUp is a genuine differentiator — now fully integrated.
 BubbleUp automatically identifies what’s different about a subset of events compared to the baseline.
-When your agent investigates a latency spike, BubbleUp can surface that “requests from us-east-1 using gRPC with payload > 50KB are 4x slower than normal” without you specifying those dimensions.
+With the GA release, agents can select interesting heatmap sections or time ranges and run BubbleUp on them directly, surfacing insights like “requests from us-east-1 using gRPC with payload > 50KB are 4x slower than normal” without you specifying those dimensions.
 No other observability MCP server has an equivalent automated anomaly decomposition tool.
-This is Honeycomb’s core value proposition, and it translates well to agent workflows.
+This is Honeycomb’s core value proposition, and it translates even better to agent workflows now that heatmap selection is supported.

 High-cardinality debugging by design.
 Honeycomb stores events, not pre-aggregated metrics.
 This means agents can query on any combination of dimensions — user ID, request path, feature flag state, deployment version, container ID — without hitting cardinality limits that plague metric-based systems.
 For distributed system debugging (“why are requests from customer X slow on service Y after deploy Z?"), this is fundamentally more powerful than metric-based approaches.